-Note: Joint Council Committee Report 2020-03 attached for information purposes.

-The Joint Council Committee recommends to Newmarket Council that:
+Moved by: Councillor Bisanz

+Seconded by: Councillor Woodhouse

-- 1. That Fire Services Report JCC-2020-03 Cost Recovery Program (Expansion) dated 2020-09-01 be received; and, - 2.
-That the Joint Council Committee (JCC) approve this report and authorize staff to implement the updated Town of Newmarket User Fees Schedule G (see attachment); and, - 3.
-That JCC authorize a 12-month pilot of the expanded services within the cost recovery program, with phase 1 to include - natural gas leaks, - drug labs/grow ops & clandestine labs, - post fire investigations, - extraordinary expenses, - hydro incidents (down wires) and; - Phase 2 (after the 12 month pilot program) to include - multi-purpose smoke alarms and carbon monoxide alarms - elevator rescues (non-emergency); and, - 4.
-That JCC approve an additional 7 hours for the Accounts Administrator permanent part time position which is an increase from 21 hours (FTE 0.6) to 28 hours (FTE 0.8) per week. - 6.2 Extending the 30 Minute Downtown Parking Restrictions on Main Street - 1.
-That the report entitled Extending the 30 Minute Downtown Parking Restrictions on Main Street dated September 14, 2020 be received; and, - 2.
+- 1. That staff be directed to place an amended draft by-law on the agenda for the September 21, 2020 meeting of Council, reflecting the changes identified by the Committee of the Whole; and, - 2.
+That Council approve the following: - a.
+That Fire Services Report JCC-2020-03 Cost Recovery Program (Expansion) dated 2020-09-01 be received; and, - b.
+That the Joint Council Committee (JCC) approve this report and authorize staff to implement the updated Town of Newmarket User Fees - Schedule G as amended; and, - c.
+That JCC authorize a 12-month pilot of the expanded services within the cost recovery program, with phase 1 to include - natural gas leaks, - drug labs/grow ops & clandestine labs, - post fire investigations,

+- extraordinary expenses, - hydro incidents (down wires) and; - Phase 2 (after the 12 month pilot program) to include - multi-purpose smoke alarms and carbon monoxide alarms - elevator rescues (non-emergency); and, - d.
+That JCC approve an additional 7 hours for the Accounts Administrator permanent part time position which is an increase from 21 hours (FTE 0.6) to 28 hours (FTE 0.8) per week.

+6.2 Extending the 30 Minute Downtown Parking Restrictions on Main Street

+- 1. That the report entitled Extending the 30 Minute Downtown Parking Restrictions on Main Street dated September 14, 2020 be received; and, - 2.
 That Council approve the amendments to Parking By-law 2019-63 as contained in Appendix A; and, - 3.
-That staff undertake public consultation with the Main Street Newmarket Business Improvement Area to determine the impact of the parking change; and,
+That staff undertake public consultation with the Main Street Newmarket Business Improvement Area to determine the impact of the parking change; and, - 4.
+That staff report back on the findings of the public consultation, and any recommendations to further amend Main Street parking restrictions by Q1 2021; and, - 5.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution.

-- 4. That staff report back on the findings of the public consultation, and any recommendations to further amend Main Street parking restrictions by Q1 2021; and, - 5.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 6.3 Continued Transition of Regulatory By-laws to the Administrative Monetary Penalty System - 1.
-That the report entitled Continued Transition of Regulatory By-laws to the Administrative Monetary Penalty System dated September 14, 2020 be received; and, - 2.
-That Council amend the AMPS By-law 2019-62; and, - 3.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 6.4 Zoning By-Law Amendment 292-294 Court Street - 1.
-That the report entitled Zoning By-Law Amendment 292-294 Court Street dated September 14, 2020 be received; and, - 2.
+6.3 Continued Transition of Regulatory By-laws to the Administrative Monetary Penalty System

+That the report entitled Continued Transition of Regulatory By-laws to the Administrative Monetary Penalty System dated September 14, 2020 be received; and,

+- 2. That Council amend the AMPS By-law 2019-62; and, - 3.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution.

+6.4 Zoning By-Law Amendment 292-294 Court Street

+Moved by: Councillor Woodhouse Seconded by: Councillor Simon

+- 1. That the report entitled Zoning By-Law Amendment 292-294 Court Street dated September 14, 2020 be received; and, - 2.
 That the application for Zoning By-Law amendment, as submitted by Jawad Ali, for lands known municipally as 292-294 Court Street, be approved, and that staff be directed to present the Zoning By-law amendment to Council for approval, substantially in accordance with Schedule 1; and, - 3.
 That staff be directed to do all things necessary to give effect to the recommendations in this report; and, - 4.
-That Deborah Alexander, of Alexander Planning Inc., 72 Herefordshire Crescent, East Gwillimbury, L9N 0N6, be notified of this action. - \6.5 Site Specific Exemption to Interim Control By-law 2019-04 for 181 Beechwood Crescent - That the report entitled Site Specific Exemption to Interim Control By-law 2019-04 for subject property 181 Beechwood Crescent dated September 14th, 2020 be received; and, - 2.
-That Council approve the requested site-specific exemption to Interim Control by-law 2019-04 for 181 Beechwood Crescent and adopt the attached exemption by-law. - 6.6 Central York Fire Services Joint Council Committee Meeting Minutes of March 3, 2020
+That Deborah Alexander, of Alexander Planning Inc., 72 Herefordshire Crescent, East Gwillimbury, L9N 0N6, be notified of this action.

+6.5 Site Specific Exemption to Interim Control By-law 2019-04 for 181 Beechwood Crescent